peruukki/nhl-score-api/README.md

 ##### Glossary:

 - `goals` array:
+  - gameplay goal:
     - `goalCount`: the number of goals the player has scored this season
-  - `period`: in which period the goal was scored; `4` means overtime
+    - `period`: in which period the goal was scored (string); `"OT"` means overtime
     - `scorer`: the goal scorer
     - `team`: the team that scored the goal
     - `time`: the goal scoring time, from the start of the period
+  - shootout goal:
+    - `period`: `"SO"`
+    - `scorer`: the goal scorer
+    - `team`: the team that scored the goal
 - `scores` object:
   - `overtime`: set to `true` if the game ended in overtime, absent if it didn’t
+  - `shootout`: set to `true` if the game ended in shootout, absent if it didn’t

 ## Requirements